 Results Assessment Interview.

-Support training for teachers, tutors, parents, and helpers.
+Support training for teachers, tutors, parents, or helpers.

 A Student Backpack Kit with a manual and materials necessary for a successful follow-up to the program.
 (Follow up consists of mastering the meanings of 21 “trigger words” which describe math functions.)